Chris Brown (offensive lineman)

-Christopher DeMargo Brown (born January 21, 1978) is a former American football offensive lineman.
+Christopher DeMargo Brown (born January 21, 1978) is an American former football offensive lineman.
 He played college football for Georgia Tech and was recognized as a consensus All-American in 2000.

-Brown was rated as the No. 9 offensive tackle available in the 2001 NFL Draft by Sports Illustrated, but was not chosen in the NFL Draft.
+Brown was rated as the No. 9 offensive tackle available in the 2001 NFL draft by Sports Illustrated, but was not chosen in the NFL draft.

 Brown was inducted to the Georgia Tech Sports Hall of Fame in 2010.